 I’m hoping for the best for my son, but he’s still paranoid after 2 months at the 234 mg dose.

 Positive - Her emotions are appropriate for most situations.
 She drives, works as a server at a upscale restaurant.
 She opens and closes it on some days, has taken a 300 level college class, socializes, dates infrequently, saves her money if possible, apologizes if she comes off rude or lashes out.
 Feels happy and sad for others.
 Has insight and remembers the good and bad during those moments when she was in a paranoid and delusional state.
 Walks for exercise.
 Negatives - smokes, eats a bit too much, goes through periods of trying to rationalize why she should switch to oral meds, very privacy oriented (we have guardianship so she probably feels that is her way of exerting control-we act only as backup. we let her make most decisions for herself, sometimes even if we don’t agree.
 Very much like working with a teenager again), works some days 11 hours… so time off she doesn’t do much.
-There is some gaps in memory, focus on reading is harder, definitely needs a good deal of sleep.
-We have dropped the dosage after 4-6 months of no change in display of emotions and responses for each situation, sleep routine expected, food consumption appropriate, grooming and care for self stays the same, etc. As long as there are no deviations from the norm…we are willing to go down.
+There are some gaps in memory, focus on reading is harder, definitely needs a good deal of sleep.
+We have dropped the dosage twice after 4-6 months of no change in display of emotions and responses for each situation, sleep routine expected, food consumption appropriate, grooming and care for self stays the same, etc. As long as there are no deviations from the norm…we are willing to go down.
 Goal is to achieve the least dosage possible to maintain the norm.

 Wow.
 Ok that was an interesting read, especially all the parts about her work.
 I can’t even imagine.

 My son has been on Clozapine for about 6 months now and he is slowly making progress.

 Could you tell me if he has any additional weight from this drug Thanks